woodcock3/citychurch/pages/safeguarding.md

 ## 9. RECORDING AND MANAGING CONFIDENTIAL INFORMATION

-• The elders are committed to managing confidential information safely in accordance with General Data Protection Regulations (GDPR).
+- The elders are committed to managing confidential information safely in accordance with General Data Protection Regulations (GDPR).
 Confidential information will be stored securely in a locked storage box or cabinet.
-• The elders recognise that children, young people and vulnerable adults have a right to confidentiality and will seek to abide by this wherever possible.
+- The elders recognise that children, young people and vulnerable adults have a right to confidentiality and will seek to abide by this wherever possible.
 In the first instance, consent will be sought from the person who the information pertains to and their parents.
 However, if it is considered that the process of seeking consent will place a child, young person or adult at risk of significant harm consent will not be sought.
-• In the event that there is uncertainty about whether consent is necessary, Thirtyone:eight or Social Services (Children or Adults) should be contacted and the case should be anonymously discussed.
+- In the event that there is uncertainty about whether consent is necessary, Thirtyone:eight or Social Services (Children or Adults) should be contacted and the case should be anonymously discussed.
 Social Services will advise as to whether consent is needed.
-• Consideration will always be given to whether sharing information is necessary, proportionate, relevant, accurate, timely and secure.
+- Consideration will always be given to whether sharing information is necessary, proportionate, relevant, accurate, timely and secure.
 You should ensure that any information shared is necessary for the purpose for which you are sharing it, is shared only with those people who need to have it, is accurate and up-to-date, is shared in a timely fashion, and is shared securely.

-## 10. DISTRIBUTING/REVIEWING POLICIES AND PROCEDURES
+## 10. DISTRIBUTING / REVIEWING POLICIES AND PROCEDURES

-• An electronic copy will be provided to all members and will be available on City Evangelical Church’s website.
+- An electronic copy will be provided to all members and will be available on City Evangelical Church’s website.
-• A notice will be placed on the Children and Youth work noticeboard advising that a paper copy of the Safeguarding Policy will be provided to each ministry team and a copy will be available in the main auditorium.
+- A notice will be placed on the Children and Youth work noticeboard advising that a paper copy of the Safeguarding Policy will be provided to each ministry team and a copy will be available in the main auditorium.

-## 11. RESPONSIBILITIES OF THE ELDERS & MINISTRY LEADERS
+## 11. RESPONSIBILITIES OF THE ELDERS AND MINISTRY LEADERS

 ### Good Practice Guidelines

 As a church working with children, young people and vulnerable adults we wish to operate and promote good working practice.
 This will enable workers to run activities safely, develop good relationships and minimise the risk of false or unfounded allegations.

 Organisation leaders can reduce likely situations for abuse of children, young people and vulnerable adults and help protect workers from false allegations by making sure that all existing and new workers are aware that, as a general rule workers should use their best endeavours to abide by the following principles:
-• Avoid spending time alone with children, young people and vulnerable adults (of the opposite gender).
+- Avoid spending time alone with children, young people and vulnerable adults (of the opposite gender).
-• If meeting one to one always try to meet in a public place ensuring that the young person’s parents know where they are, what time they are meeting and rough time that they will return home.
+- If meeting one to one always try to meet in a public place ensuring that the young person’s parents know where they are, what time they are meeting and rough time that they will return home.
-• Never meet in a child/young person’s bedroom.
+- Never meet in a child/young person’s bedroom.
 If you have to meet in a child or young person’s home, ensure that there is always an adult present and you are in a communal area.
-• Do not take children/young people alone in a car on journeys.
+- Do not take children/young people alone in a car on journeys.
 In exceptional cases, a parent can sign a consent form for their child to be transported by an adult.
 This must be in consultation with the Safeguarding Co-Ordinator.
 Where occasions arise when it is unavoidable that these things do happen, they should only occur with the full knowledge and consent of the organisation/group leader and the child/young person’s parent/carer if possible.
 If prior consent has not been agreed, a Cause for Concern form should be completed.
 All existing and new workers must clearly understand that they should.....
-• Avoid engaging in rough, physical play and never engage in sexually provocative games and horseplay with anyone;
+- Avoid engaging in rough, physical play and never engage in sexually provocative games and horseplay with anyone;
-• Never allow or engage in inappropriate touching of any form;
+- Never allow or engage in inappropriate touching of any form;
-• Never allow children or young people to use inappropriate language unchallenged;
+- Never allow children or young people to use inappropriate language unchallenged;
-• Never make sexually suggestive comments about or to a child or young person, even in fun;
+- Never make sexually suggestive comments about or to a child or young person, even in fun;
-• Never promise secrecy - whatever a child or young person tells us, if it concerns abuse, we must pass it on and tell the child or young person why;
+- Never promise secrecy - whatever a child or young person tells us, if it concerns abuse, we must pass it on and tell the child or young person why;
-• Never leave a meeting unattended, irrespective of the number of children present - children will be safer if supervised by two or more adults (unless exceptional circumstances render this absolutely necessary), in which case leave the door open and notify any nearby adults that another adult is alone with a group.
+- Never leave a meeting unattended, irrespective of the number of children present - children will be safer if supervised by two or more adults (unless exceptional circumstances render this absolutely necessary), in which case leave the door open and notify any nearby adults that another adult is alone with a group.
 If this occurs, consideration should be given to a Cause for Concern form being completed and given to the Safeguarding Co-ordinator if a significant incident has occurred.
-• Never let any allegation made by a child, young person or worker go unreported to the Safeguarding Co-Ordinator.
+- Never let any allegation made by a child, young person or worker go unreported to the Safeguarding Co-Ordinator.
 DO NOT to try to investigate or deal with an allegation (see below);
-• Never engage in scapegoating, ridiculing or rejecting a child or young person;
+- Never engage in scapegoating, ridiculing or rejecting a child or young person;
-• Do not accept friend requests or follow children on social media.
+- Do not accept friend requests or follow children on social media.
 Discourage young people from directly messaging you.
 Wherever possible use the official social media accounts to communicate (those which more than one adult have access to).
-• Avoid doing anything of a personal nature for children/vulnerable adults that they can do for themselves*.
+- Avoid doing anything of a personal nature for children/vulnerable adults that they can do for themselves*.
-* It may sometimes be necessary for workers to do things of a personal nature for children, particularly if they are very young or have disabilities.
+- It may sometimes be necessary for workers to do things of a personal nature for children, particularly if they are very young or have disabilities.
 These tasks should only be carried out with the full understanding and consent of parents.
 In an emergency situation which requires this type of help, parents/carers should be fully informed.
 In such situations, it is important that all workers are sensitive to the child and undertake personal care tasks with the utmost discretion.
 Where possible, two workers should be present.

 ### Guidelines for behaviour management
-• Ask God for wisdom, discernment and understanding and pray for the child
+- Ask God for wisdom, discernment and understanding and pray for the child
-• Work on each individual child’s positives, do not compare them with each other, but encourage and build them up, giving them responsibility for simple tasks.
+- Work on each individual child’s positives, do not compare them with each other, but encourage and build them up, giving them responsibility for simple tasks.
-• Build healthy relationships with children/young people and be a good role model, setting a good example.
+- Build healthy relationships with children/young people and be a good role model, setting a good example.
 You cannot expect children/young people to observe ground rules if you break them yourself.
-• Take care to give quieter and well behaved children/young people your attention and do not allow some children/young people to take all your time and energy.
+- Take care to give quieter and well behaved children/young people your attention and do not allow some children/young people to take all your time and energy.
-• Be consistent in what you say and ensure that other team members know what you have said – this avoids manipulation.
+- Be consistent in what you say and ensure that other team members know what you have said – this avoids manipulation.
-• Never smack or hit a child/young person and only use physical constraint if the child/young person is a danger to themselves or others using only reasonable force to ensure their safety and the safety of others (if this occurs a Cause for Concern form should be completed)
+- Never smack or hit a child/young person and only use physical constraint if the child/young person is a danger to themselves or others using only reasonable force to ensure their safety and the safety of others (if this occurs a Cause for Concern form should be completed)
-• Don’t shout – change voice tone as necessary.
+- Don’t shout – change voice tone as necessary.
-• Discipline out of love never anger.
+- Discipline out of love never anger.
 (Call on support from other leaders if you feel you may deal with the situation unwisely in your anger.)
-• Lay down ground rules e.g. no swearing, racism, and name-calling and always challenge inappropriate language.
+- Lay down ground rules e.g. no swearing, racism, and name-calling and always challenge inappropriate language.
 A respect for property, and make sure the child understands the action that will be taken.
-• Separate children/young people who have a tendency to be disruptive together.
+- Separate children/young people who have a tendency to be disruptive together.
 Give them a chance and only separate if they are disruptive.
-• Have leaders sit with the children/young people.
+- Have leaders sit with the children/young people.
-• Be proactive and don’t wait to be told to deal with a situation.
+- Be proactive and don’t wait to be told to deal with a situation.
-• Take the child/young person aside and talk to them, challenge them to change, whilst encouraging them on their strengths.
+- Take the child/young person aside and talk to them, challenge them to change, whilst encouraging them on their strengths.
-• Warn a child/young person that you will speak to their parents/carer.
+- Warn a child/young person that you will speak to their parents/carer.
 As a last resort ban them for a week and advise the parents/carer of the decision.
-• Never lock a child/young person in a room.
+- Never lock a child/young person in a room.
-• If behaviour is extremely dangerous and places anyone at immediate risk of harm, call the Police.
+- If behaviour is extremely dangerous and places anyone at immediate risk of harm, call the Police.

 ### Supporting those affected by abuse
 The Eldership is committed to offering pastoral care, working with statutory agencies as appropriate, and support to all those who have been affected by abuse who have contact with or are part of the church fellowship.